 The Internal Medicine residency offers numerous didactic opportunities, including traditional educational methods like morning report and noon conference coupled with small group case-based learning, simulation, and procedural training.

 - Chief residents run an interactive, case-based learning session that attracts approximately 30 residents and medical students daily.

-- Attended by Dr. Scott Davies, Chief of Medicine, and Dr. David Williams, Assistant Chief of Medicine.
+- Attended by Dr. Scott Davies, Chief of Medicine, and other key teaching faculty, and other key teaching faculty

-- This critical part of our curriculum focuses on deductive reasoning in diagnosis, interpretation of physical exam and laboratory studies, and generation of a nuanced differential diagnosis.
+- Cases focus on deductive reasoning in diagnosis, interpretation of physical exam and laboratory studies, and generation of a nuanced differential diagnosis.

 - Daily, Monday through Friday.